enoughishan/Image_convo/README.md

 # 🏴‍☠️ Captain Jack ASCII: Digital Portrait Generator

-A standalone, high-fidelity ASCII art generator that renders a portrait of **Johnny Depp as Captain Jack Sparrow**.
+A standalone, high-fidelity ASCII art that renders a portrait of **Johnny Depp as Captain Jack Sparrow**.
 This project utilizes pure Python to create a retro-style, animated terminal visualization without requiring any external image processing libraries.

 ## 📖 Overview